openshift-assisted/assisted-installer-deployment/README.md

 # assisted-installer-deployment

+Tools, scripts, and code for deployment-related aspects of assisted-installer.

 ## Release a new version

 You can release a new version by creating a tag in all the assisted-installer repositories.